ppy/osu-wiki/news/2018/2018-11-04-project-loved-week-of-november-4th.md

 [lapix feat.
 Renko - Concept Of Reality](https://osu.ppy.sh/beatmapsets/559140#osu) by ::ProfessionalBox::{ user=3250792 } et al.\
 *written by ::SoraRoxas01::{ user=1986262 }*

 One look into this map and you'll know straight away that this is by the unique mapper ProfessionalBox.
 Not to mention that the song is an absolute banger!
 But for real though, I'm sure you didn't expect anything less from lapix!
-Along with ProfessionalBox, there are guest difficulties mapped by other well known mappers like ::NeilPerry::{ user=841391 }, [Sing](https://osu.ppy.sh/users/3795679), ::Low Combo FC::{ user=3338724 } and [Ameth Rianno](https://osu.ppy.sh/users/5219516).
+Along with ProfessionalBox, there are guest difficulties mapped by other well known mappers like ::NeilPerry::{ user=841391 }, ::Sing::{ user=3795679 }, ::Low Combo FC::{ user=3338724 } and ::Ameth Rianno::{ user=5219516 }.
 With the eccentric slider shapes and changes in slider velocity during the chorus to go with interesting fillers leading to the build up, this is a map that keeps you toes and is something to have a go at if you're into the more technical and nifty maps!

 [![](/wiki/shared/news/2018-11-04-project-loved-week-of-november-4th/osu/dropz-line.jpg)](https://osu.ppy.sh/community/forums/topics/825510)